schultek/dart_mappable/packages/dart_mappable/README.md

 }
 ```

-**\*Regarding the matching getters:** Not-having them won't break your code.
+**\* Regarding the matching getters:** Not-having them won't break your code.
-However this will lead to desynched serialization (keys missing in your json) and eventually to errors when trying to deserialize back.
+However this will lead to desynched serialization (keys missing in your json) and eventually to
+errors when trying to deserialize back.
+You will also get a warning in the builder output to know
+when this happens.

 *Remember: dart_mappable will always use the first constructor it sees, but you can use a specific constructor using the `@MappableConstructor()` annotation.*